Emergency Services

 A dental emergency can be any type of pain or damage caused by physical trauma.
 This can be a result of an accident, infected tooth, or any incident involving your teeth, lips, gums, cheek, or jaw.

-Some emergencies can wait, but for those that can’t, Dr. Kim and our team will make ourselves available to you.
+Some emergencies can wait, but for those that can’t, Dr. Raj and our team will make ourselves available to you.
 If you or a loved one experiences a dental emergency, try not to panic.
 The best course of action is to stay calm and give us a call.

 How to Treat a Dental Emergency